SpikeGLX Download Page

 - Optionally edit out saturation artifacts.

-- Optionally extract tables of sync waveform edge times to drive TPrime.
+- By default extract tables of sync waveform edge times to drive TPrime.

-- Optionally extract tables of any other TTL event times to be aligned with spikes.
+- Optionally extract tables of other nonneural event times to be aligned with spikes.

 TPrime

-TPrime is a command-line tool that maps event times (all imec phases):
+TPrime is a command-line tool that maps event times (all probe types):

 - Map time from one SpikeGLX data stream to any other.